Abdullah-Shaban/CrossTranscieverAPI/README.md

 that are not detected properly.
 Events scheduled in the past or with impossible latencies might be silently dropped or cause a deadlock.

-Two events are available for scheduling: `receiveStartTime` and `receiveStopTime`.
+Two events are available for use in event based discriminator:
+`receiveStartTime` and `receiveStopTime`.

-Event based discriminator supports up to one event in the past as the origin (i. e. you can use event origin `Previous` with `eventCount >= 0`, but not event origin `Beginning` with `eventCount` more than one event in the past)
+Event based discriminator supports up to one event in the past as the origin (i. e. you can use event origin `Previous` with `eventCount >= 0`, but not event origin `Beginning` with `eventCount` less than one event in the past)

 `setReceiveStopTime()` is only supported when the original stop time used the undefined discriminator.